-As you can see, these are not strict legal standards, but rather subjective borders that are open to interpretation.
-As a result, challenging a civil investigative demand is a challenge in and of itself.
+As you can see, these are not strict legal standards, but subjective borders that are open to interpretation.
+As a result, challenging a CID is a challenge.
 Recipients of CIDs will often have other more-effective and less-costly methods of limiting their disclosure obligations (even if a court challenge is successful, the most likely result is that the CID would be modified rather than quashed entirely).

 Q: What are my obligations once I have been served with a civil investigative demand?

-Once you receive a civil investigative demand, you have two primary obligations: (i) to produce the requested information within the applicable time frame (subject to negotiating a limited disclosure obligation or filing a successful challenge in court), and (ii) to implement an effective “legal hold” in order to prevent the deletion or destruction of “potentially relevant” information.
+Once you receive a CID, you have two primary obligations: (i) to produce the requested information within the applicable time frame (subject to negotiating a limited disclosure obligation or filing a successful challenge in court), and (ii) to implement an effective “legal hold” in order to prevent the deletion or destruction of “potentially relevant” information.

 The “legal hold” is a critical step, and one that needs to be taken quickly in order to avoid potential negative ramifications.
-This involves taking adequate measures to ensure that any records that could potentially be responsive to the government’s request – both hardcopy and electronic – are preserved as long as necessary.
+This involves taking adequate measures to ensure that any records that might be responsive to the government’s request – both hard copy and electronic – are preserved as long as necessary.
 Companies that have regularly-scheduled purges and back-up tape re-writes will need to halt their standard operating procedures, and the appropriate IT personnel and records custodians should be notified promptly with clear instructions on what is required in order to meet the company’s legal obligations.

 Q: What are some of the most common reasons that state and federal authorities issue civil investigative demands?